 - Physically repairing a flash drive is unlikely to work unless you have professional experience in repairing physically damaged flash drives.

-- If the flash drive's internal storage is damaged, your only viable option is to take the drive to manual repair service.
+- If the flash drive's internal storage is damaged, your only viable option is to take the drive to a manual repair service.

-- The prices for data recovery can vary from $20 - $850 based on the severity of damage done to the drive, and the type of recovery required.
+- The prices for data recovery can vary from $20 - $850 based on the severity of damage done to the drive and the type of recovery required.

 - Soldering iron with solder and flux

 Once you have these required items, follow the steps to repair your broken USB drive.

 Step 1.
 Remove the flash drive's casing.
 Do this with your flathead screwdriver.

 Step 2.
 Use the magnifying glass to inspect the circuit board (PCB) and solder pads.
 If the PCB (the green circuit board) is damaged or the solder pads are lifted, you will probably need the help of a professional.